-DBEDT NEWS RELEASE: DBEDT announces new export development assistance programPosted on Dec 3, 2015 in Latest News, Newsroom, Press Releases
+DBEDT NEWS RELEASE: DBEDT announces new export development assistance programPosted on Dec 3, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Department of Business, Economic Development and Tourism (DBEDT) announces its new Hawaii State Trade and Export Promotion Assistance Program (HiSTEP-AP), which will provide direct awards to individual companies to participate in export marketing activities.